06 Jun ARE YOU OR YOUR ATHLETES AT RISK OF AN ACL INJURY?

 This wraps up part 2 of this series.
 Part 3 will take you some of the best exercises used to prevent knee injuries in soccer.

 If you struggled to land properly and displayed poor movement quality on any of the screening tests from part 2 it is not the end of the world.
 Luckily for you I have provided exercises which I believe are some of the best for preventing non-contact ACL injury in soccer.
+Methods and treatment are always changing with large clubs even using devices that measure human movement which allows them to get the most precise measurements and readings.
+All of these exercises are used to help prevent injury allowing players to play without risk of injury.
 Please note that I am solely focussing on landing exercises and these won’t make up the bulk of your strength and conditioning program.

 The following 6 exercises can be implemented into your own soccer training sessions, for example during the warm-up, or before and between sets of your main strength exercises in the gym.
 The aim is to build a robust and resilient knee to reduce your risk of non-contact ACL injury (or any non-contact knee injury for that matter!).
 The big focus is on the movement quality of the landing, specifically the link between the trunk, hip, knee and ankle.
 Perform 2-3 sets of 4-8 repetitions and aim to stick/hold the landings for about two to three seconds.
 Don’t get left behind this soccer season and miss out because your knee was not prepared for the rigours of a soccer match.